SayujjataMalvade/EC2-SSH-Setup-Windows-Guide/README.md

 From your local PowerShell terminal, navigate to the downloads directory:

-# cd ~/Downloads
+[cd ~/Downloads]

-# ls -la | grep key
+ls -la | grep key

-# 6. Create a Directory for Server2 Keys
+# 6. Create a Directory for Server Keys

-# mkdir Linux-Server1
+mkdir Linux-Server1

-# cd Linux-Server1
+cd Linux-Server1

-# 7. Securely Copy the Key from Server2
+# 7. Securely Copy the Key from Server

-Use scp to copy the key from Server2 to your local machine:
+Use scp to copy the key from Server to your local machine:

-# scp -i ./<KeyName> ubuntu@<Server2-Public-IP>:/home/ubuntu/.ssh/id_rsa .
+scp -i ./<KeyName> ubuntu@<Server2-Public-IP>:/home/ubuntu/.ssh/id_rsa .

 Replace <KeyName> with your actual private key file and <Server2-Public-IP> with your instance’s public IP.